Posted in Recipes on 17.03.2018

-- If you're making the rolls, start with those first - in a large bowl mix tip both the flours, the oats, yeast and sugar.
+- If you're not making the rolls, start from point number 9.
+If you're making the rolls, start with those first - in a large bowl mix tip both the flours, the oats, yeast and sugar.
 Stir until mixed together well

 - Into a food processor put the spinach, salt, oil and about 1/4 of the water.
 Whizz until the spinach is very well chopped

 - Add the spinach mixture to your large bowl of dry ingredients and mix until a dough starts to form